 The best time to spot a chiva or two is on a Saturday evening when they power through the streets of Quito or in Guayaquil (Ecuador's second city).
 Tacky?
 A little… but we dare you not to smile when you see one drive by you!

 Credit card with no exchange fees: our favourite credit card for travelling abroad is Bank of America Travel Rewards Credit Card.
 For every purchase we make abroad, we get each time 1.5 points for every $1 we spend.
 One we think we love about it is that there is no expiration on points, so we can redeem them whenever we want with no pressure.
 The Bank of America Travel Rewards credit card has no foreign transaction fees which means we get the best exchange rate when travelling.
 What else could you ask for ?
 Ah Yes, there is no annual fee and a Welcome bonus of 25,000 points.
 No need to think twice!

 Transportation: Public transportation is really cheap in Ecuador, but why use buses when you can get a taxi for a fraction of what it would cost at home.
 Uber is not (yet) used in Ecuador, however excellent alternatives include Cabify and Easytaxi.
 An average ride in Quito from the Old Town to the Mariscal will cost around $3.

-Travel insurance: Whether you go diving, hiking or just lay on the beach all day long, you need travel insurance.
-We use World Nomads because they offer considerable coverage especially for adventurous travellers.
-They also make it easy to make a claim as it’s all done online.
+Travel insurance: Whether you go diving, hiking or just lay on the beach all day long, find out why you need travel insurance.

 For more inspiration:

-- learn more about the cuisine with our 10 famous foods in Ecuador
+- Learn more about the cuisine with our 10 famous foods in Ecuador

-- discover what it's like growing up gay in Ecuador with our interview with Mario from Quito
+- Discover what it's like growing up gay in Ecuador with our interview with Mario from Quito

-- plan your trip with our gay guide to Quito
+- Plan your trip with our gay guide to Quito

-- try our recipes for Ecuadorian quesadillas and locro de papa soup
+- Try our recipes for Ecuadorian quesadillas and locro de papa soup